 In April 1998, Modex completed an additional equity offering, in which the Company did not participate.
-This resulted in a reduction in the Company's ownership to less than 20% ownership; therefore, the Company accounted for this investment under the cost method at December 31, 1999.
+This resulted in a reduction in the Company's ownership to less than 20% ownership; therefore, the Company accounted for this investment under the cost method from that date.